dascritch/cpu-audio/INTERNALS.md

 Class name 		| Importance  | Usage
 ----------------|-------------|--------
-`controller`    | Cosmetic    | Attributed only to `<CPU-Controller>` interface `media-streamed`| Needed      | Indicate a streaming media, so no total duration, no time-line bar, etc… `act-pause` 	| Needed      | Set by setAct(), indicate media is in pause `act-glow` 	    | Cosmetic    | Set by setAct() and the `glow` attribute.
+`controller`    | Cosmetic    | Attributed only to `<CPU-Controller>` interface `media-streamed`| Important   | Indicate a streaming media, should hide total duration, time-line bar, etc… `act-pause` 	| Needed      | Set by setAct(), indicate media is in pause `act-glow` 	    | Cosmetic    | Set by setAct() and the `glow` attribute.
 As `act-pause` but before first interaction `act-loading`   | Important   | Set by setAct(), indicate media is loading